-Acadia's best daylight tide-pool window of the summer is Friday, July 17, 2026: a −1.11 ft low at 7:41 AM at NOAA station 8413320 (Bar Harbor), with workable water from 6:00 to 9:15 AM.
-July serves up 9 daylight minus tides and August 10.
+Acadia's best remaining daylight tide-pool window of summer 2026 is Saturday, August 15: a −0.80 ft low at 7:16 AM at NOAA station 8413320 (Bar Harbor), with workable water from 5:45 to 8:40 AM.
+August serves up 10 daylight minus tides, and the standout run is August 13–16.
 The Bar Island land bridge runs on a stricter clock: the National Park Service says the bar is exposed for 1.5 hours either side of low tide.
 Miss it, and you wait 9 hours.

 Acadia has three classic tide-pool venues, and one tide table governs all of them: Bar Island's gravel land bridge on the north side of Mount Desert Island, and the Ship Harbor and Wonderland trails on the quiet southwest corner.
 Our numbers below come from NOAA predictions for station 8413320, the reference station our Bar Harbor station page uses for all three spots.